lshapz/angular-using-scope-apply-lab-web-0916/README.md

 The directive in this repo is broken - it's never updated.
 Let's change that.

-In our link function, add an event listener to listen to whenever the user presses a key on the page.
+In our link function, add an event listener to listen to whenever the user presses a key on their keyboard on the page.
 Then, when they have, update the counter to reflect how many keys they have pressed.